lukemetz/PLLangVM/README.md

 primitives hard coded to work in %values.
 These include `@eq` (equality) `@add`, `@sub`, `@slt` (less than), `@sgt` (greater than) , `@mul`.
-While these could be implemented via currying, we chose to hardcode them here for a mixture of speed, and ease of development.
+While these could be implemented via currying, we chose to hard-code them here for a mixture of speed, and ease of development.
 <br><br>
 We also have a few malloc helper functions, `@malloc_i32`, and